-The SEO process is a long-term investment because, like any worthwhile investment, it takes time to grow.
-If your company is investing in traditional marketing campaigns, it is vital to invest similarly in long-term SEO and digital campaigns.
+The SEO (search engine optimization) process is a long-term investment because, like any worthwhile investment, it takes time to grow.
+If your company is investing in traditional marketing campaigns, it is vital to invest similarly in SEO and digital campaigns.
 A good SEO campaign can have an everlasting effect on your online presence.

 Common SEO Misconceptions

-The most common misconception about SEO campaigns is that it should be a quick fix.
+The most common misconception about SEO is that it should be a quick fix.
 Often businesses understand the importance of SEO and content marketing in this increasingly digital age; however, it’s difficult to understand why a successful SEO campaign is a long process.
-Below, outlines the basics that go into every successful SEO campaign and why focusing on a long-term SEO strategy will take your business to the next level of digital marketing.
+Below, outlines the basics that go into every successful SEO campaign and why focusing on a long-term strategy will take your business to the next level.

 The SEO Process

 Implementing a proper SEO strategy can take 6 – 12 months.
-Similarly to traditional marketing/advertising tactics, SEO requires ongoing maintenance; so, it should be a part of your business’ marketing budget.
-Several factors influence this timeframe: research, optimization and maintenance.
+Similar to traditional marketing/advertising tactics, SEO requires ongoing maintenance; so, it should be a part of your business’ marketing plan and budget.
+Several factors influence this timeframe: research, optimization, and maintenance.
 Research must happen before any on page optimizations can be completed.
 Monthly maintenance is performed to boost rankings, expand traffic, and provide an accurate report on improvements.

-- On-page SEO: This is your basic SEO that involves content creation, site improvements, customizing your headings, alt tags, page titles and more correctly.
+On-page SEO: This is your basic SEO that involves content creation, site improvements, customizing your headings, alt tags, page titles and more.
 This is where your keywords shine.
-On-Page should always be improving, to show that your content is fresh and up-to-date for Google’s standards.
+You should always work on improving your site in order to show that your content is fresh and up-to-date for Google’s standards.

-- Off-site SEO: Link-building is a huge aspect of off-site SEO.
+Off-site SEO: Link-building is a huge aspect of off-site SEO.
 If other reputable sites link to yours, then Google will, in turn, deem you as reputable.
+Think of these links as popularity votes.
 Find people who will be interested in linking to your content.
 Some options may be blogs, online directories, informational websites or local/industry news websites.
-The solution will be unique to your business and product.
+The right fit should be unique and relevant to your business and product.

-- Local SEO & Social Media Marketing: Social marketing is a huge part of your online presence and vital to your SEO strategy.
+Local SEO & Social Media Marketing: Social marketing is a huge part of your online presence and vital to your SEO strategy.
 Google pulls resources from all over the web for businesses.
-My Business Listings, Google reviews, Facebook standings, Yelp and others can all affect how Google views your business in its rankings.
-Maintaining these platforms and initiating them up correctly is a huge part of growing & maintaining your standing.
+Google My Business Listings, Google reviews, Bing Places for Business, Facebook, Yelp and others can all affect how search engines view your business in their rankings.
+Maintaining these platforms and setting them up correctly is a huge part of growing & maintaining your visibility and rankings.

-- Content Creation: This goes hand in hand with both on-page and off-site SEO.
+Content Creation: This goes hand in hand with both on-page and off-site SEO.
 Content should be updated frequently and created to continue boosting your rankings and traffic.
-Review old pages on your website for ways to better optimize on-page SEO and increase conversions.
+Review old pages on your website to find ways to better optimize them and increase conversions.
 Create new pages to stay relevant and continue to pull in increased traffic.

-- Google’s Algorithms: Google’s algorithms can change up to 500-600 times in a year.
+Google’s Algorithms: Google’s algorithms can change up to 500-600 times in a year.
 Sometimes these are small changes.
-Other times they can be huge game changers in the way Google handles SEO.
-It’s important to have someone who is on top of these fluctuations to keep your SEO relevant.
+Other times they can be huge game changers in the way Google handles what shows up in search results.
+It’s important to have someone who is on top of these fluctuations to keep your SEO efforts relevant.

 Patience is the Keyword